Energy

 What Is a Supply Chain?

-In that context, some questions arise:
+In that context, several critical questions arise:

-2. Which production option is more cost-effective?
+2. Which production option offers the most cost-effective results?

 Leave your thought here